 - Some hosts include SSL certs.
 Some SSLs will tend to have faster handshake times than others.

-- Hosts could figure out which accounts belong to me and act to improve my test websites’ performance.
+- Hosts could figure out which accounts belong to me and act to improve my test websites’ performance.17

-- There is a lot of room for improvement in how the combined web hosting performance dashboard presents speed-related metrics.
+- There is a lot of room for improvement in how the combined web hosting performance dashboard presents results from the underlying data.

 Potential, future improvements